 An effective multimodal transportation system provides a balance of facilities for all modes.
 This does not mean that every street has the same layout.
-Context, available space, and being strategic are part of formulating a balanced system.
+Context, available space, and strategic implementation are part of formulating a balanced system.
 Because parking is such a critical path issue, a comprehensive parking plan may be one of the initial steps in multimodal planning.

 Addressing parking is complex, involving factors that overlap, support and challenge each other.
 Additionally, determining a workable solution for parking is important for other modes, addressing safety needs, and supporting efforts such as TDM programs.
+More information can be found in Chapter 7.